MalasadaTech/decode-extension/README.md

 ![Firefox](https://img.shields.io/badge/Firefox-Extension-orange) ![Chrome](https://img.shields.io/badge/Chrome-Extension-blue) ![License](https://img.shields.io/badge/License-MIT-blue)

 **Decode Extension** is a browser extension for Firefox and Chrome that allows users to decode URL-encoded, Base64-encoded, and Hex-encoded strings directly from the context menu.
-With a simple right-click, you can decode selected text and view the result in an alert box, making it a handy tool for web developers, security researchers, and anyone who frequently encounters encoded strings.
+With a simple right-click, you can decode selected text and view the result in a toast notification, making it a handy tool for web developers, security researchers, and anyone who frequently encounters encoded strings.

 ## Table of Contents